nnistor002/the-odin-project-foundation/README.md

 # my-odin-project-foundation

 Im following "The Odin Project" mainly to refresh and catch up.
-Im shifting my focus from Construction to a Front-End Developer Career.
+Im shifting my focus from Construction to a Front-End Developer Career and this is my first steps...